Integrated Capital Fellows explore how to activate capital to create lasting, positive change while building connection and community.

 Having had familiarity with RSF Social Finance, and connection with some faculty members, Tory chose to become an ICI Fellow based on her interest in growing her knowledge of integrated capital tools and strategies.
 Of specific interest is the desire to build her capacity to hold and represent the principles of social justice through all financial activation.
 The connections amongst the Fellows is also something that has been inspiring, and Tory notes that because this group represents multiple different geographic locations, backgrounds, and sectors, there is a dynamic variety of vantage points.
 These differing approaches and experiences collectively create an exciting and meaningful experience.

-Deb is vice president of client and community engagement at RSF
+Deb is the former vice president of client and community engagement at RSF